How Long Do Washing Machines Take To Wash Clothes?

 Cotton Wash

-For your everyday cotton fabrics like shirts, shorts, and linens, the Cotton Wash program is what you need.
+For clothes such as shirts, shorts, and linens made from cotton fabrics, the Cotton Wash program is what you need.

 This cycle provides high agitation and uses higher water temperatures, typically around 60°C, to ensure a thorough clean.